Désirée Clary: Queen consort

 In 1818, her husband became King of Sweden, which made Desideria queen.
 However, she remained in France, officially for health reasons, which caused speculations in the press in Paris and by her visitors.
-After she became queen, the queen dowager wrote to her and suggested that she should have Swedish ladies-in-waiting, but she replied that it was unnecessary for her to have a court as she still resided incognito.
+After she became queen, the queen dowager wrote to her and suggested that she should have Swedish ladies-in-waiting, but she replied that it was unnecessary for her to have a court since she still resided incognito.
 She officially kept herself incognito and did not host any court, but she kept in contact with the Swedish embassy, regularly visited the court of Louis XVIII, and often saw Swedes at her receptions, which she hosted on Thursdays and Sundays, unofficially in her role as queen, though she still used the title of countess.

 During this period, she fell in love with the French prime minister, the Duc de Richelieu, which attracted attention.
 According to one version, she fell in love with him after Louis XVIII had assigned him to deny her regular appeal for her sister Julie in the most charming way possible.
 True or not, she did fall in love with him, but the affection was not returned by Richelieu, who referred to her as his "crazy Queen".
 According to Laure Junot, she did not dare to speak to him or approach him, but she followed him wherever he went, tried to make contact with him, followed him on his trip to Spa, and had flowers placed in his room.
 She followed him around until his death in 1822.
 Another version of her behavior toward him was, that her consort had given her the task to make contact with Richelieu for political reasons, but that his attitude had made her too embarrassed to do so.

 During the summer of 1822, her son Oscar made a trip in Europe to inspect prospective brides, and it was decided they should meet.
 As France was deemed unsuitable, they met in Aachen and a second time in Switzerland.
 In 1823, Desideria returned to Sweden together with her son's bride, Josephine of Leuchtenberg.
 It was intended to be a visit, but she was to remain in Sweden for the rest of her life.
 She and Josephine arrived in Stockholm 13 June 1823.
 Three days later, the royal court and the government were presented to her, and on 19 June, she participated in the official welcoming of Josephine and witnessed the wedding.
 A well-known story is that after her return to Sweden there was a warm and dry period, so the peasants turning up to see her were coaxed into greeting her with "Vi vill ha regn!" ("We want rain!"), which in the Scanian dialect sounds very similar to the French "Vive la Reine!" ("Long live the Queen!").